 MAINTENANCE BY ASSIGNEE.

 Assignee shall keep all dwellings, buildings, improvements and the premises in good repair.
-Rental Assignments shall be assisted by the Tribe in maintaining the dwellings.
+Maintenance Assignments shall be assisted by the Tribe in maintaining the dwellings.

 Assignee shall keep said lands and premises in an orderly, clean and healthful condition.
-Rental Assignments shall be assisted by the Tribe in maintaining the land.
+Maintenance Assignments shall be assisted by the Tribe in maintaining the land.

 Assignee shall use said lands and premises in a steward like manner.